 2009 Fellows Class Project

-The Fellows Class of 2009's project focused on domestic violence.
+The Fellows class of 2009 focused on domestic violence.

 2008 Fellows Class Project

-The Class of 2008's project is Equitable Funding for Special Needs Children.
-LBF Fellows have researched national and statewide policies for funding special needs children's education and are currently compiling research and data into a report.
+The Fellows class of 2008 focused on Equitable Funding for Special Needs Children.
+LBF Fellows researched national and statewide policies for funding special needs children's education and have compiled research and data into a report.